 Inland income

-Welders that work in rivers, lakes, and in ponds are called inland underwater welders.
-The welders usually work on bridges, big dams, small vessels, and much more.
-The salary of these welders varies from USD 40,000 to USD 80,000.
+Welders in rivers, lakes, and ponds are called inland underwater welders.
+The welders usually work on bridges, big dams, small vessels, etc. The salary of these welders varies from USD 40,000 to USD 80,000.
 These individuals have to work for forty hours per week.
 They have a great luxury schedule.
 As welders work on water, they require a lot of practice to do welding.

 Offshore income

-Offshore welders weld large marine vessel or oil rigs.
-They have to work for over eighty hours per week.
-Due to the busy schedule, they get back to the land once every month.
-To the inland, they do jobs like cleaning, installation, and pipe welding.
-Offshore welders work in environments that are hazardous like the hurricane and tide, which is more dangerous than inland workers.
+Offshore welders weld large marine vessels or oil rigs.
+They work for over eighty hours per week.
+Due to their busy schedules, they return to the land once every month.
+In the inland, they do jobs like cleaning, installation, and pipe welding.
+Offshore welders work in hazardous environments like hurricanes and tides, which is more dangerous than for inland workers.

-In case you have an interest in this career, start it immediately.
-It needs a few years to become an expert and get pay that is sizeable.
-As earlier mentioned they get paid according to the worked hours and depends on the company you are working with.
+If you are interested in this career, start it immediately.
+Becoming an expert and earning a sizeable salary takes a few years.
+As mentioned earlier, they are paid according to the hours worked and depend on the company they work for.

-The pay amount offered to the underwater welder has a close link to the expertise of the welder.
-These welders with experience command high pay rates since they can work more efficiently and faster than novice welders.
+The pay amount offered to underwater welders is closely linked to their expertise.
+Experienced welders command high pay rates because they can work more efficiently and faster than novice welders.

 The salary for the welder also varies according to the job location.
-Some areas have a high cost of living as compared to others, which make it good for employers to give high salaries.
-Union in one area may demand higher wages than another area.
-Larger firms have more available money to pay the welders, therefore, working with large company results in very high wages.
+Some areas have a high cost of living, which makes it good for employers to pay high salaries.
+Unions in one area may demand higher wages than others.
+Larger firms have more money to pay the welders; therefore, working with a large company produces very high wages.

-What does it feel like working as the underwater welder?
+What does it feel like to work as an underwater welder?

-In case it is necessary, you will complete the in-water decompression after getting to the surface, get into the decompression chamber to make sure that you do not display symptoms of decompression sickness.
-This may be as a result of the formation of bubbles in the diver’s tissues, which is similar to the one present in the beverage that is carbonated.
+In case it is necessary, you will complete the in-water decompression after getting to the surface and getting into the decompression chamber to make sure that you do not display symptoms of decompression sickness.
+This may be as a result of the formation of bubbles in the diver’s tissues, similar to those present in carbonated beverages.